Wayne Wilkins: Career

-Keri Hilson released her debut single "Energy" off her gold album In a Perfect World... in May 2008.
-Wilkins co-wrote and co-produced the single with fellow prominent members of production team The Runaways, Sam Watters, Rico Love, and Louis Biancaniello.

-In early 2008, Wilkins co-wrote "We Break the Dawn" alongside Solange Knowles and Andrew Frampton for Michelle Williams' third album Unexpected.
+Wilkins co-wrote and co-produced the 2008 single "Energy" with members of The Runaways, Sam Watters, Rico Love, and Louis Biancaniello.
+Wilkins also co-wrote "We Break the Dawn" alongside Solange Knowles and Andrew Frampton for Michelle Williams's third album, Unexpected.
 He was also involved in creating the remix for the same song.
 In June 2008, Shontelle's "T-Shirt" was released.
 It was co-written by Wilkins.
-The single was a dance hit in the United Kingdom and the United States.
-Reaching No. 1 on UK's Urban Chart and No. 1 on Billboards Hot Dance Club songs.

-Beyoncé released her Grammy Award winning album, I Am...
-Sasha Fierce, in November 2008 which included the Wilkins' production and co-written single "Sweet Dreams".
-The song went on to reach platinum status and landed at No. 10 on the Billboard Hot 100 chart.
+In November 2008, Beyoncé released her album, I Am...
+Sasha Fierce, which included Wilkins's production and co-written single "Sweet Dreams".

-In May 2009, former American Idol winner Jordin Sparks released the single "Battlefield".
-Wilkins co-wrote and co-produced the song that reached the top 10 of Billboards Hot 100.
-With this song Wilkins assisted the singer in achieving her third top 10 Billboard Hot 100 single.

-In 2009, he worked with Irish pop band Westlife for a track "Sound of a Broken Heart" included in their Where We Are album where it charted at No. 2 in both UK Albums Chart and Irish Albums Chart.
+In 2009, he worked with Irish pop band Westlife on the track "Sound of a Broken Heart" included in their Where We Are album.
 Cheryl Cole released the single "Fight For This Love" in October 2009, taken from her album 3 Words.
-Wilkins co-wrote and co-produced the single which went platinum in the UK and reached No. 1 on the UK Singles Chart.

 In July 2014, Cheryl Cole released the single "Crazy Stupid Love" from her fourth studio album.
-The song topped the UK Singles Chart.
 Wilkins co-wrote and co-produced the song, which also features British rapper Tinie Tempah.

-Further information

-Musical influences

-Wilkins has cited artists such as Michael Jackson, David Foster, Whitney Houston, Chicago, John Williams, and Oscar Peterson as having a major influence on his style and tastes.

-Songwriting
+Songwriting and gears

-With his writing techniques, Wilkins prefers to start with chord progressions as opposed to lyrics.
-He has said he attempts to be a "vessel" in which music just flows out of him naturally.
-He prefers writing and producing together to see the song all the way through both processes to make sure it's a hit.
-When writing Wilkins chooses not to use many sounds but only what is completely necessary.
-He says he tends to write simple lyrics that people can grasp with a running theme throughout the song.
-He likes to write simple chords to pop songs and focuses on the melody.
-When he can Wilkins prefers co-writing.
-Generally Wilkins focuses on the music and the melody and collaborates with lyricists.
+Wilkins has stated that he prefers to start with chord progressions as opposed to lyrics.
+He has said he attempts to be a "vessel" in which music flows out of him naturally.
+He prefers writing and producing together.
+He says that he tends to write simple lyrics and chords.